LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 5. *README.md*: Project's README file.

 ## <a id="running"></a>Running the example Notebook.
-1. Open Anaconda Prompt and go to project's folder
+1. Open Anaconda Prompt and go to the project's folder
-2. Run the following command in a Anaconda Prompt to create Conda environment named *RDP_Notebook* for the project.
+2. Run the following command in a Anaconda Prompt to create a Conda environment named *RDP_Notebook* for the project.
     ```
     (base) $>conda create --name RDP_Notebook python=3.7
     ```